JanuaryLabs/serverize/src/pages/guides/bun.md

 ```

 This list excludes directories like `node_modules`, which can be quite large, as well as other files like `.git`, `.env`, and configuration files that aren't needed within the Docker container or might contain sensitive information.

+> [!NOTE]
+> The smaller the image size, the quicker the deployment; only transfer the bare minimum of files to the final stage.

 ## Deploy Your Bun Project